its-all-waves/tic-tac-toe/README.md

 > Python 3.12 or higher is required.
 A virtual environment is not necessary as there are no external dependencies.

+> Tested on macOS, Debian 12.
+Windows 11's emoji set is differrent such that the game board does not render as intended.

 ## Running the Tests

 ```